 The Group's accounting policy is to carry investment properties and advances for investment properties at their fair values reflecting the market conditions at the reporting date.
-Over the period 2009 to 2014, with respect to the majority of investment properties and advances for investment properties held by the Group, no adjustments were recorded against the carrying value of these assets despite a management expectation that property prices had changed significantly over the period.
-Our audit reports and review conclusions over the same period were qualified for this noncompliance with the Group's accounting policy.
+Over the period 2009 to 2013, with respect to the majority of investment properties and advances for investment properties held by the Group, no adjustments were recorded against the carrying value of these assets despite a management expectation that property prices had changed significantly over the period.
+Our audit opinions over the same period were qualified for this noncompliance with the Group's accounting policy.